Best Email to Notion Tools in 2026 (Complete Comparison)

 Limitations:

-- Task-based pricing can get expensive
+- Task-based pricing gets expensive with volume

 - More complex setup (~15 minutes per Zap)